MDecker-MobileComputing/Maven_SpringBoot_LinkShortener/DockerCompose/LoadBalancer/README.md

 <br>

-Command to build a image based on this `Dockerfile`:
+Command to build an image according to this `Dockerfile`:

 ```
-docker build --tag loadbalancer-linkshortener:1.0.1 .
+docker build --tag loadbalancer-linkshortener:1.0.2 .
 ```

 <br>